yehaha9876/gitlab/doc/gitlab-geo/database.md

     postgresql['ssl'] = 'on'
     ```

-1. Configure PostgreSQL to listen on an external network interface
+1. Configure PostgreSQL to prepare for listening on an external network interface

     Edit `/etc/gitlab/gitlab.rb` and add the following.
 Note that GitLab 9.1 added
     the `geo_primary_role` configuration variable:

     ```ruby
     geo_primary_role['enable'] = true
-    postgresql['listen_address'] = '1.2.3.4'
     postgresql['trust_auth_cidr_addresses'] = ['127.0.0.1/32','1.2.3.4/32']
     postgresql['md5_auth_cidr_addresses'] = ['5.6.7.8/32']
     # New for 9.4: Set this to be the number of Geo secondary nodes you have